 There can be many reasons why a person fears public speaking but all of them revolve around the fear of being rejected.

-Clearly, this person’s subconscious mind used fear of public speaking as a defence mechanism to protect his self-esteem and psychological well-being.
+Clearly, this person’s subconscious mind used fear of public speaking as a defense mechanism to protect his self-esteem and psychological well-being.

 This is true for all fears.
 They protect us from real or perceived dangers- dangers to our physiological survival or psychological well-being.